JohnCorby/GravityGuild2/DESIGN.md

 - wider range for mace hit. bounce. will try. might want a way to block?
   - also counters someone just standing under you to try and get you? maybe?
 - IDEA: less damage but mark for death, to chain with arrow
+  - meh, you continue in direction so for now nah

 # arrow
 - wither skull